 Do you also have a toothpaste that contains activated charcoal?
 While it isn’t scientifically proven, toothpastes with activated charcoal are believed to help whiten teeth.
 Many dentists have mentioned that while charcoal based toothpaste may help, there is also a potential of damaging the enamel.

 So, while the ingredient is currently trending, especially amongst the social media culture, it is advised to consume activated charcoal only when advised by a physician.
 It is important to remember that even when it is used responsibly, it has adverse reactions such as nausea, pneumonia and vomiting amongst other health hazards.
+Now, you know the pros and cons of activated charcoal.

 How about sharing your thoughts?
 And don’t forget to share this article with your friends as well!